ChewbaccaJerky/hoot/README.md

 ### Google Places API Integration

-  The backend is using the http call to retrieve the information with regards to the search params, then served to the front end to be displaced in an index component.
-Hoot gives the accessibility to it's users to make searches for any businesses or locations they can think of.
+  The backend is using server side http to retrieve the information with regards to the search params, then served to the frontend to be displayed in an index component.
+Hoot gives the accessibility to it's users to make searches for any locations of their interest.
 New places are right around the corner to be discovered.

 ![Search Tokyo](./screenshots/TokyoSearch.png)